MkLinux on PA-RISC

 Overview

-MkLinux supported most of the on-board hardware, but almost no expansion or third-party devices.
+MkLinux supported most on-board hardware but no expansion or third-party devices.

 - SCSI internal single-ended, internal fast-wide-differential, GSC based fast-wide-differential, and EISA fast-differential drives and DAT tapes